The Attachment Effect

 Part journalism, part memoir, part psychological guide, The Attachment Effect is a powerful read that shows how we can improve all our relationships—with spouses and lovers, children and aging parents, co-workers, friends, teammates, and more—and will bring each of us to new levels of personal understanding.

-The Attachment Effect is attracting a worldwide readership with foreign editions published in Taiwan and soon in China, Greece, Slovenia, and Russia.
+The Attachment Effect is attracting a worldwide readership with foreign editions published in Taiwan, China, Greece, Slovenia, Korea, and Russia.

 “Lovenheim [tells] a story in a way you feel you are sitting with him having a very interesting conversation.”